 #5: Communicate with your consumers – they love you

-Personalised product selection solutions, using predictive analytics technologies like SwiftERM, identify consumer’s future behaviour ranking every SKU by greatest likelihood of that individual consumer to purchase from all the SKUs you have listed, in order of greatest likely buying propensity.
+AI hyper-personalised product selection solutions for email, identify consumer’s future behaviour, ranking every SKU by the greatest likelihood of that individual consumer to purchase from all the SKUs you have listed, in order of greatest likely buying propensity.
 In other words, the ones they love best.
 It presents them to that individual at exactly the right moment, thereby maximising that individual’s customer lifetime value CLV potential. (i.e. Likelihood to Purchase, Discount Affinity, Likelihood to Churn etc).
 Hardly surprising is ranked at the top of all marketing disciplines for ROI.

-The Bottom Line: Personalisation is CRO Best Practice
+The Bottom Line: Hyper-Personalisation is CRO’s Best Practice

 As an online business, your primary goal is to convert your target audience into visitors, and then visitors into customers.
 In that sense, CRO comes before personalisation.
 But which should you prioritise?

 Here’s the thing: it’s not a matter of what comes first.
-It’s a matter of what you are able to accomplish, and what will have the best results the fastest.
+It’s a matter of what you can accomplish, and what will have the best results the fastest.
 For eCommerce sites, personalisation can represent a huge step forward in Conversion Rate Optimisation.

 Personalisation is about taking what you know about your customers and using the tech tools you already have available to you.
-CRO may be the cornerstone of your eCommerce business, but personalisation can be the cornerstone of improving your CRO.
-So what’s stopping you from jumping in?
+CRO may be the cornerstone of your ecommerce business, but hyper-personalisation can be the cornerstone of improving your CRO.